Last Updated on

 - When you are happy with your sauerkraut, screw on a lid tightly and place in the refrigerator for up to 6 months.

-NOTE: Please be certain to read the 'Tips' section above in the post for optimum results!
+Please see the 'Tips' section and other headings above in the post for valuable information.